JasonEVE0/Acknowledgement-Blocker/README.md

 * Download the repository and unzip it
 * Go to the extensions page in your browser which is accessed from the top right corner settings
 * Click 'load unpacked extension' and select the folder you downloaded

+## Contributions
+We welcome and encourage contributions from the community to improve this project.
+Feel free to fork the repository and submit pull requests with your contributions.